ziggythehamster/handbook/orgchart.md

 #### Core Product

 Core Product works on new features for Basecamp together with the product designers.
-They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Jamis Buck, Daniel Colson, Kasper Timm Hansen, and Pratik Naik.
+They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Jamis Buck, ~~Daniel Colson~~, ~~Kasper Timm Hansen~~, and Pratik Naik.

 #### Mobile

 Basecamp 3 was the first version of Basecamp that launched with two complete, awesome native applications for Android and iOS on day one.
-That was only possible because we dedicated stable teams to both efforts. **Jay Ohms** is team lead and works with Dan Kim on Basecamp’s native Android app. **Zach Waugh** is the team lead and works with Dylan Ginsburg to develop our Basecamp iOS app.
+That was only possible because we dedicated stable teams to both efforts. **Jay Ohms** is team lead and works with Dan Kim on Basecamp’s native Android app. **Zach Waugh** was the team lead and worked with Dylan Ginsburg to develop our Basecamp iOS app.

 #### Research & Fidelity (RF)

 Our [rich text editor Trix](https://trix-editor.org) and our [front-end framework Hotwire](https://hotwire.dev) were both born from RF.
-They work on deep research projects like those two, but also on all manners of UI fidelity in general.
-That means a lot of JavaScript, but also integrating that with our Ruby and native code. **Javan Makhmali** is the team lead and works with Sam Stephenson.
+They worked on deep research projects like those two, but also on all manners of UI fidelity in general.
+That means a lot of JavaScript, but also integrating that with our Ruby and native code. **Javan Makhmali** was the team lead and worked with Sam Stephenson.

 #### Security, Infrastructure & Performance (SIP)

 SIP is our instant-response team whenever something goes wrong, is about to go wrong, or is expected soon to go wrong!
 Our galaxy defenders, if you will.
-They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with George Claghorn, Jorge Manrubia, and Rosa Gutiérrez.
+They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with ~~George Claghorn~~, Jorge Manrubia, and Rosa Gutiérrez.

 ### QA and Accessibility